Chronology

 June 15–November 9, 1997

 The 47th Venice Biennale opens.
-House II, a composite construction with fiberglass of a house exterior, is shown at the Italian Pavilion in the exhibition Future, Present, and Past, curated by Biennale commissioner Germano Celant.
+House II, a large-scale fiberglass sculpture of a house exterior, is shown at the Italian Pavilion in the exhibition Future, Present, and Past, curated by Biennale Artistic Director Germano Celant.

 September 5–October 7, 1997